 - Education First

 What is online teaching like?
-Here’s an interview I did with a stay-at-home mom who works for VIPKID.
+Here’s an interview I did with a stay-at-home mom who tutors online.

 4. Sell Lesson Plans Online

-Teachers can make money selling lessons plans online.
-If you’re one of those teachers whose gifted in creating rockstar lesson plans, you can earn extra cash all year by sharing them with others through Teachers Pay Teachers.
+Teachers can make money selling lesson plans online.
+If you’re one of those teachers who’s gifted in creating rockstar lesson plans, you can earn extra cash all year by sharing them with others through Teachers Pay Teachers.
 Not only will you reach more students with your lessons, but you’ll help teachers who love students but are looking for new and improved lesson ideas.

 What do beginners need to know?
 Here are seven great tips for opening a Teachers Pay Teachers store from a veteran seller on We Are Teachers.